-One of the major business districts in the County is the To address the issue of animal overpopulation, Seminole 17-92 Corridor.
-The 17-92 Community Redevelopment County contracted with the Society for the Prevention of Agency (CRA) is a partnership formed between the County, Cruelty to Animals of Central Florida (SPCA) to provide Casselberry, Lake Mary, Sanford and Winter Springs.
-It's free spay/neuter services to targeted areas in Seminole goal is to bring financial, regulatory, density, Floor Area County to help reduce unwanted litters and stray animals.
-Ratio (FAR) bonuses for Mixed Use development and job Midway was the first area to benefit from this program. creation incentives to the corridor, addressing blight and encouraging redevelopment to slow urban sprawl.
-In Partnering with Citizens 2008 the CRA was designated as the Seminole Economic Volunteerism is essential to the success of our organization.
-Enhancement District (S.E.E.D.), which makes businesses These partnerships not only create a significant savings eligible for financial regulatory and development to the taxpayers, they also educate residents about the incentives.
-The CRA is in the process of developing County and give the participants a sense of pride in our another program, Beginning to L.E.E.D (Leadership in community.
-Volunteers and Community Service Workers Energy and Environmental Design), that will offer benefits provide services in a variety of areas including: Natural to businesses developing green initiatives.
-More can Lands, Animal Services, Community Services, Extension be learned about the CRA at its new Web site: www.
-Services and Public Works. redevelopmentinseminole.com.
+One of the major business districts in the County is the 17-92 Corridor.
+The 17-92 Community Redevelopment Agency (CRA) is a partnership formed between the County, Casselberry, Lake Mary, Sanford and Winter Springs.
+It's goal is to bring financial, regulatory, density, Floor Area Ratio (FAR) bonuses for Mixed Use development and job creation incentives to the corridor, addressing blight and encouraging redevelopment to slow urban sprawl.
+In 2008 the CRA was designated as the Seminole Economic Enhancement District (S.E.E.D.), which makes businesses eligible for financial regulatory and development incentives.
+The CRA is in the process of developing another program, Beginning to L.E.E.D (Leadership in Energy and Environmental Design), that will offer benefits to businesses developing green initiatives.
+More can be learned about the CRA at its new Web site: www. redevelopmentinseminole.com.

-Business Programs (a) the Library
+Business Programs @ the Library